ogmarko/licscripts/README.md

 from a text file on the machine.
 At the end of a day a script takes all the day high text files and submits it to a Grafana database that charts the daily high.
 This is very useful for end of year license renews as you can see how many of each license you actually need.

+#Avid scripts only submit data for current usage to Grafana